Six sonatas for various instruments: Sonata for cello and piano

-Sonata for flute, viola and harp (or Piano)
+Sonata for flute, viola and harp

-The sonata for flute, viola, and harp (or piano), L. 137, was also written in 1915.
+The sonata for flute, viola, and harp, L. 137, was also written in 1915.

 The first performance of the Sonata took place in Boston, at Jordan Hall in the New England Conservatory, on 7 November 1916.
 The performers were members of a wind ensemble called the Longy Club, which had been founded by the principal oboist of the Boston Symphony Orchestra, George Longy.
 The first performance in France was a private one that occurred on 10 December 1916, at the home of Debussy's publisher, Jacques Durand.
 The first public performance in France was thought to be at a charity concert on 9 March 1917.
-However, Thompson (1968) reported a performance of the sonata at London's Aeolian Hall by Albert Fransella, Harry Waldo Warner and Miriam Timothy on 2 February 1917 as part of a concert otherwise given by the London String Quartet.
+However, Thompson reported a performance of the sonata at London's Aeolian Hall by Albert Fransella, Harry Waldo Warner and Miriam Timothy on 2 February 1917 as part of a concert otherwise given by the London String Quartet.
 A typical performance lasts between 17 and 18 minutes.

 According to Léon Vallas (1929), Debussy initially planned this as a piece for flute, oboe and harp.
 He subsequently decided that the viola's timbre would be a better combination for the flute than the oboe's, so he changed the instrumentation to flute, viola and harp.
-The instrumentation would later become a standard ensemble instrumentation.